There's no democracy in India, it is only in imagination: Rahul Gandhi | Politics

 There's no democracy in India, it is only in imagination: Rahul Gandhi

-There is ''no democracy in India'' and it exists ''only in imagination'', Congress leader Rahul Gandhi alleged after meeting President Ram Nath Kovind on Thursday and demanded a joint session of Parliament to repeal the three agri laws.
-If the prime minister does not repeal these laws, the country will suffer, he said.
+There is ''no democracy in India'' and it exists ''only in imagination'', Congress leader Rahul Gandhi alleged after meeting President Ram Nath Kovind on Thursday and demanded a joint session of Parliament to repeal the three new agri laws.
+He said anyone standing against Prime Minister Narendra Modi, be it farmers, labourers or even RSS chief Mohan Bhagwat, will be dubbed a terrorist.

-Gandhi along with Leader of Opposition in the Rajya Sabha Ghulam Nabi Azad and Leader of Congress in the Lok Sabha Adhir Ranjan Chowdhury met President Kovind and handed over to him a memorandum signed by two crore farmers seeking withdrawal of the three legislations. ''We told the president that the new agri laws are anti-farmer.
-The farmers and labourers will suffer due to this.
-The government said that these laws are in favour of the farmers, but the country is seeing that it is the farmers who are against these legislations,'' Gandhi said.
+If the Prime Minister does not repeal the contentious farm laws, the country will suffer, Gandhi said. ''India is now an imaginary democracy,'' the Congress leader tweeted after he met Kovind and said he took the voice of farmers to the President.
+Gandhi along with Leader of Opposition in the Rajya Sabha Ghulam Nabi Azad and Leader of Congress in the Lok Sabha Adhir Ranjan Chowdhury met President Kovind and handed over to him a memorandum signed by two crore farmers seeking withdrawal of the three legislations.

 ALSO READ